Xakkusu/hangman-game/README.md

 - When all characters are guessed a winning statement is shown and the user can decide on the following:
     - Playing the game again
     - Saving a username and score to the leaderboard
-    - exit the programm
+    - exit the program
 - When all lives are up a loosing statement is shown and the user can decide to return to the menu or exit the program

 ## SITE OWNER GOALS
 - to provide the user with a fun short word-guessing game with different categories to choose from
-- to prvide the user a a quick and challenging activity
+- to provide the user a quick and challenging activity
-- to prvide the user with a simple program that is easy to navigate through
+- to provide the user with a simple program that is easy to navigate through
 - to provide the user with the option to save their score with their username, competing with other users for the first place

 ## USER EXPERIENCE (UX)
 #### First Time User Goals
-- I want to take a a word guessing quiz - hangman
+- I want to take a word guessing quiz - hangman
 - I want to understand the the program, its structure and how to play the game
 - I want the quiz to be easy to use and navigate
 - I want to be able to be tested on different categories